 Even if a judge has ordered you to attend mediation, you always have the option of choosing your own private mediator or mediation service rather than going through the ODR.
 This gives you a wider choice of mediators with training or credentials that might be a better fit in your case, given the contested issues you're facing.
 For instance, if you and your spouse are dealing with complicated assets (like retirement accounts or a business), you might want to find a mediator with specialized financial expertise.

 The total bill for private mediation will depend on how many hours or sessions you'll need to resolve all of the issues in your divorce.
 Typically, the total cost of mediation ranges from about $3,000 to $8,000.
-If that seems steep, remember that most couples split the bill.
+If that seems steep, remember that each spouse usually pays half of the bill.
 Divorce can cost even more when you and your spouse each hire your own lawyers and go to trial to resolve your disputes.
 Also, you have more control over the outcome of your divorce with mediation than if a judge makes the decisions for you.

 Successful divorce mediation requires a fairly level playing field between you and your spouse.
 Both of you should feel free to say what you want and express your opinions without worrying about being pressured, bullied, or even abused as a result.
 That's why mediation is almost never appropriate if you're experiencing domestic violence or abuse.

-There are also other situations that could get it in the way of effective mediation, including:
+There are also other situations that could get in the way of effective mediation, including:

 If you choose to participate in mediation despite a history of verbal or physical abuse from your spouse, you can ask for protective measures like meeting with the mediator separately from your spouse (sometimes referred to as "shuttle mediation").
 Even with online mediation, separate meetings can make it easier for you to speak freely and help you feel safer.

-To make the most of your time with a mediator, you should do some advance preparation.
+To make the most of your time with a mediator, you should prepare.
 Gather any information and documents related to the disputes in your divorce, such as financial records and a list of marital and separate property (with values and amounts).
 Some mediators will ask for this information as part of the initial intake process.
 It's also a good idea to think about your goals from the mediation process.

 The actual mediation usually follows the same general steps or stages:

 The mediator won't give you legal advice or pressure you into any agreement.
-Instead, mediators are trained to guide you through the process of clarifying the issues, coming up with possible solutions, and working out compromises.
+Instead, mediators are trained to guide you through the process of clarifying the issues, coming up with possible solutions, and negotiating compromises.

 Mediation in Colorado is confidential.
-As a rule, no one—not you, your spouse, or the mediator—is allowed to disclose anything that was said or any written material shared as part of the mediation process, even to a judge.
-There are a few exceptions, including:
+No one—not you, your spouse, or the mediator—is allowed to disclose to anyone (even a judge) anything that was said or any written material shared as part of the mediation process, even to a judge.
+There are a few exceptions to this rule, including:

 (Colo.
 Rev. Stat. §§ 13-22-307, 13-22-308 (2022).)